Consensys/doc.katacoda/doctools-doc-preview/step1.md

 First, you need a documentation repository.

-Here we show you how to clone our template repository.
+In this exercise, you will clone our template repository.

 For your own use case, you will have to clone the repository of the documentation you want to contribute to.